charlesdccti/restApp/README.md

 # RestApp

-This is just a template repo for Dockerizing a Marven Springboot Application.
+This is just a template repo for Dockerizing a Maven Springboot Application.

 Mouthful neh?
 Okay.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites